dallen72/teamwater-itch-jam-july-25/README.md

 # TODO:
 	- show to the user where the user can click in the map
-	- make sure the user can skip the tutorial if they want
 	- need to have an explanation for multiple cows (explained to the user)
 	- setup itch page
-	- fix bug where the next level button can't be clicked unless the dialogue is completed
 	- refactor the nomad script
 	- do a better job of showing where the energy is